Alaska Recording Laws: Consent Rules and Penalties

 The Legal Foundation

-Alaska’s wiretapping and eavesdropping laws are primarily governed by Alaska Statutes Title 42, Chapter 20, Article 4.
-The key statutes are:
+Alaska's wiretapping and eavesdropping laws fall under Alaska Statutes Title 42, Chapter 20, Article 4.
+Several statutes work together to define what is legal and what is not:

 One-Party vs. Two-Party Consent Explained

-In a one-party consent state like Alaska, only one person in the conversation needs to know about and consent to the recording.
+In a one-party consent state like Alaska, only one person in the conversation needs to know about and agree to the recording.
 That person can be you.
-You don’t need to announce “this call is being recorded” or get anyone’s permission.
+You do not need to announce "this call is being recorded" or ask anyone for permission.

-In contrast, two-party (or all-party) consent states like California, Florida, and Illinois require everyone in the conversation to agree to be recorded.
+In contrast, two-party (or all-party) consent states like California, Florida, and Washington require every person in the conversation to agree before anyone can record.

 Recording Phone Calls in Alaska